-The public and residents have a number of rights on the dealings with the Council.
-Some of these are legal rights and some are through the Council's own processes.
+The public and residents have a number of rights with their dealings with the council.
+Some of these are legal rights and some are through the council's own processes.

 1. Public Rights

 Members of the public have the right to: